 Cabinet Secretary

-We have provided here details of IAS Officer salary based on their role, experience, and payscale.
+We have provided here details of IAS Officer salary based on their role, experience, and pay scale.
+It is important to understand these pay scales while pursuing a career path of IAS officer.

-Conclusion: IAS Officers are in charge of the administration of the entire district, state, department or the ministry.
-IAS Officers can influence the policies on health, economy, social initiatives and education.
-Being in the administrative services, one gets the opportunity to serve the people of the country.
+IAS Officers are in charge of the administration of the entire district, state, department, or ministry.
+IAS Officers can influence the policies on health, the economy, social initiatives, and education.
+These responsibilities are an integral part of the career path of IAS officer.
+Being in administrative services, one gets the opportunity to serve the people of the country.